• Home

 A patient who is prescribed antibiotics will be told whether to take them with food or on an empty stomach.
 Certain foods can affect how medicines work, either by interfering with the digestion and absorption of medicines or by blocking how the medicine is broken down and processed by the liver, kidneys or intestines.
 For example, milk can block antibiotic (in particular tetracyclines) absorption in the stomach; some fats and fibres can slow down digestion, thereby slowing the rate of absorption of the medicine.
 It is said that highly acidic foods like grapefruit can interfere with antibiotic absorption.
 It’s important to remember that the various types of antibiotics may be subject to differing degrees of interference although most common antibiotics should be taken with food.

-The NHS advises that in most cases, a patient need not to refrain from drinking alcohol when taking antibiotics but this should be in moderation only.
+The NHS advises that in most cases, a patient need not refrain from drinking alcohol when taking antibiotics but this should be in moderation only.
 However, there are some cases when alcohol should be avoided completely and these are the treatments that include:

 • Metronidazole